krieven/W3View/readme.md

 - Simple and absolutely painless.
 - Componentize your work in easiest way.

-11 kB of documented, not minified code.
+12.5 kB of documented, not minified code.

+## Use w3view for your SPA and kill nuclear monsters in your mind.

 # In current version
 - <a href="https://rawgit.com/vitalydmitriev1970/W3View/master/examples/modules/index.html">Modularity and namespaces added</a>
 - <a	href="https://rawgit.com/vitalydmitriev1970/W3View/master/examples/window.1.html">Prebuilding your modules into one js bundle</a>
+- Two new lifecycle handlers (start and stop) to keep your memory clean.

 ## What W3View does ?
 W3View generates **reusable UI components** from HTML based declarative